aiplanethub/mlops-bootcamp/introduction/2290-Homework Instructions.md

 ## Q2.
 Computing duration

-Now let's compute the `duration` variable.
+Now let's compute the 'duration' variable.
 It should contain the duration of a ride in minutes.

 What's the average trip duration in January?